-As a researcher and visiting professor of aesthetics and communication sciences in the graduate and postgraduate program, Christiane Wagner worked from 2014 to 2018 at the Institute of Arts, UNICAMP, under a Postdoctoral Research Fellowship PNPD/CAPES.
+As a researcher and visiting professor of aesthetics and communication science in the graduate and postgraduate program, Christiane Wagner worked from 2014 to 2018 at the Institute of Arts, UNICAMP, under a Postdoctoral Research Fellowship PNPD/CAPES.
 She has thus won the habilitation and qualification for a teaching career in higher education.
-Her research areas are aesthetics, sciences of art, architecture, design, and science of communication.
+Her research areas are aesthetics, science of art, architecture, design, and science of communication.
 She has presented her research results at many international meetings and has published her work in several important international journals.

 University of São Paulo, School of Communication and Arts